stephan-nylinder/module-organising-data-dm-practices/_episodes/001-keeping-records.md

 README-files are good for a lot of things, perhaps most often encountered when installing software, and the mere presence of a README-file attracts attention when encountered.

-Unless you are of the opinion that data speaks for itself, explanation of file content and folder structure might be require, and why not include it in a README and place it easily findable?
+Unless you are of the opinion that data speaks for itself, explanation of file content and folder structure might be required, and why not include it in a README and place it easily findable?

 Such files can be added at many levels in the file hierarchy:

-- Folder level, aiming at explaing the contents, naming, file history, and organisation of a folder structure, and/or
+- Folder level, aiming at explaining the contents, naming, file history, and organisation of a folder structure, and/or
 - Together with e.g. data, explaining file naming convention and/or file contents.

 The purpose of adding README-files is to explicitly document everything you (and others) need in order to understand the files and folders in the future.

 ## Using Markdown for documentation

 Markdown was developed as a lightweight easy-to-read and easy-to-write web text format emphasizing readability, (for example, the web pages for this course is written in Markdown).
-By creating your README-files using Markdown (.md) you guarantee the files only to include plain text with powerful yet simple formatting syntax, which can be combined with i.e. HTML tags.
+By creating your README-files using Markdown (.md) you guarantee that the files only include plain text with powerful yet simple formatting syntax, which can be combined with e.g. HTML tags.

 But why use Markdown, why not make a plain text file (.txt)?